Dreamer2345/Forge-Level-Editor/To Do List.md

 * [X] Allow users to specify a starting position.
 * [ ] Add a new icon for the Player Position tool and when rendered on the map.
 * [ ] Allow the user to be able to zoom into the grid (it is really hard to see on some resolutions).
+** This will mean having to redo rendering entirely

 ## Tools
 * [ ] Add drag-based move tool (see #12)